Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 We also have literal magic wands.

-This is not a metaphor.
+The analogy has teeth.

 The [House of Commons has a Mace](https://learn.parl.ca/understanding-comprendre/en/people-in-parliament/key-roles-in-the-house-of-commons/).
 The [Senate has a Mace](https://sencanada.ca/en/sencaplus/how-why/the-senate-mace-from-historical-weapon-to-symbol-of-monarchy/).
 The [Usher of the Black Rod](https://sencanada.ca/en/about/usher-black-rod) carries an ebony cane as a symbol of authority and serves as the Crown's messenger in Parliament.
 The House of Commons cannot meet without the Mace in the chamber, and the Senate says the same about its own Mace.

-Canada does not merely have symbolic authority.
+Canada has more than symbolic authority.

 It has literal magic wands that must be physically present for the spell to work.